 There was a real danger the Government would cut the grant it gives to councils to prevent homelessness.

-Success: Together with thousands of our supporters who emailed their MP, we saved the Homelessness Prevention Grant … and the Government said they would also look at what more they could do to prevent homelessness.
+Success: Together with thousands of our supporters who emailed their MP as part of our No One Turned Away campaign, we saved the Homelessness Prevention Grant … and the Government said they would also look at what more they could do to prevent homelessness.

 Revenge evictions happen when tenants get evicted for simply asking their landlord to fix poor or dangerous living conditions, leaving them potentially facing homelessness.